 Students at Brigham Academy are chosen through a lottery system.
-In January, prior to the upcoming school year, Polk County has an “Open Enrollment” period.
+Polk County’s “Open Enrollment” period.
 This is when parents complete an application to place their child /children into a pool of applicants for selection.
 In the spring, the applicants are drawn through a lottery system.
 For those students who are not selected to attend that year, parents may reapply the following year.
 If a parent does not have access to a computer to complete the application, our office has one available for parents to complete the application online.
 Check the Polk County website for open enrollment periods.

 Brigham Academy is an educational facility that promotes a structured learning environment.
 Research has shown that a uniform dress code makes children feel self-confident and reduces distractions so students can concentrate on learning.